 State-of-the-art research facilities, including confocal microscopy imaging systems, proteomic mass spectroscopy, next-generation sequencing facilities and a high-performance computing cluster.

-Practical work in your final year using the latest molecular genetic methods, including gene cloning, PCR, cell culture, bioinformatics and advanced microscopy
+Practical work using the latest molecular genetic methods, including gene cloning, PCR, cell culture, bioinformatics and advanced microscopy

 Receive training in your first year on using the Oxford Nanopore MinION, a portable handheld device that can sequence genomes in real time